-- Set oven to warm (150 degrees F).
+- Set the oven to warm (150 degrees F).
 Place a cooling rack on a baking sheet.

 - Peel the onion, quarter it, then process it in the food processor until it’s finely chopped.
 Place in a colander, and place the colander on top of a bowl.

 - Use your clean hands to mix the onion and potatoes.
-Press the mixture with your hands, repeatedly, to extract as much liquid as you can into the bowl.
-The drier the mixture is, the crispier the latkes will turn out and the less chance of them falling apart on you when you fry them.
-Resist the temptation to add flour to help absorb the liquid: it is unnecessary and will result in suboptimal latkes.
+Press on the mixture with your hands, repeatedly, to extract as much liquid as you humanly can into the bowl.
+This is the single most important step in this recipe.
+The drier the mixture is, the crispier the latkes will turn out, and the less risk of them falling apart.
+Resist the temptation to add flour to help absorb the liquid: it is unnecessary and will result in suboptimal results.

-- Heat the oil in a 12-inch nonstick skillet over medium-high heat until hot but not smoking, about 4 minutes.
-Oil should cover the bottom of the skillet and be about 1/2-inch deep.
+- Heat the oil in a 12-inch nonstick skillet over medium heat until hot but not smoking, about 4 minutes.
+The oil should cover the bottom of the skillet and be about ½ inch deep.

-- Cook the latkes until undersides are browned, about 5 minutes.
-Turn the latkes over and cook until the other side is browned, about 5 more minutes.
+- Cook the latkes until their undersides are browned, about 5 minutes.
+Turn them over and cook until the other side is browned, about 5 more minutes.

-- Transfer the cooked latkes to paper towels to drain, then place them on the prepared baking sheet and keep them in the warm oven, while you finish frying more batches.
-Between batches, mix the egg/potato/onion mixture - it tends to separate.
+- Transfer the cooked latkes to paper towels to drain, then place them on the prepared baking sheet and keep them in the warm oven while you finish frying more batches.
+Between batches, mix again the egg/potato/onion mixture - it tends to separate.